kafka-ops/julie/docs/futures/what-acl-management.rst

 ^^^^^^^^^^^

 A more than common scenario in many organisations is to have multiple Kafka Connect clusters.
-The Kafka Topology Builder will allow you to configure and manage them using a single Topology, using a descriptor yaml like this one:
+Julie Ops will allow you to configure and manage them using a single Topology, using a descriptor yaml like this one:

 .. code-block:: YAML